Website visitor tracking software for better engagement

 What are the different types of visitor tracking software?

 There are three types of website visitor tracking software.

-- Website analytics software: These tools track and analyze various metrics related to website visitors, such as page views, unique visitors, bounce rates, conversion rates, and traffic sources.
+- Website analytics software: These tools track website traffic and analyze various metrics related to it, such as page views, unique visitors, bounce rates, conversion rates, and traffic sources.

 - Heatmap and session recording tools: These give you visual representations of areas that receive the most attention (hotspots) on your website and what's usually ignored.
 Interactions with buttons, links, and other elements can be tracked with a heatmap.
 Session recording tools record the screen activity and interactions of website visitors.
 This enables businesses to analyze individual sessions to gain insights into user behavior, navigation patterns, and usability issues.

 - IP tracking tools: These identify the IP addresses of website visitors and provide information about the corresponding companies or organizations.
 This helps B2B companies identify potential leads and gain insights into their interests.